aformusatii/ai-music-manager/README.md

 # Music Manager

 Music Manager is a full-stack Node.js + Vue application that lets you search Spotify for artists, import their tracks into a local LevelDB database, manage downloads via YouTube + yt-dlp, organise playlists, and play audio through a built‑in player.
-The UI favours simple interactions so junior developers can follow along easily.

 ## Tech Stack